Improving the landscape in Devizes

 The Visual Impact Provision (VIP) project in the North Wessex Downs Area of Outstanding Natural Beauty (AONB) will reduce the visual impact of National Grid’s overhead line to the north of the market town of Devizes.

-Stakeholders have agreed the best way to achieve this is to remove a section of this overhead line and replace it with an underground electricity connection.
-It represents a major opportunity to conserve and enhance the natural beauty, wildlife and environmental heritage of this precious Wiltshire landscape.
+It represents a major opportunity to conserve and enhance the natural beauty, wildlife and environmental heritage of this magnificent Wiltshire landscape.

 The section of overhead line

 The section of overhead line is part of the 400kV electricity route connecting Bramley and Melksham 400kV substations.
 It is an integral part of the National Electricity Transmission System connecting the south west and south east of England.

 Why was this section selected?